This Vegan Peanut Satay Noodle Soup is a perfectly cozy bowl, that you can easily put together for the cold days.

 Photographed below are the shallots, ginger, and garlic!
 These are Asian shallots and they’re much smaller than regular shallots.
 They’re around the same size as cloves of garlic!

-I finely minced the ginger and garlic then thinly sliced the shallots.
+I finely minced the ginger and garlic then thinly sliced the Asian shallots.